 Looking out from under the central truss:

-Another highlight I thought, was the group of angles meeting at each post, the steep angles of the truss bracing and the outer struts next to the normal braces running to the plate:
+A very cool juncture in my opinion, the center of the structure where the summer beams meet the middle truss: Another highlight I thought, was the group of angles meeting at each post, the steep angles of the truss bracing and the outer struts next to the normal braces running to the plate:

 Monday, August 11, 2008